thakkarp/machine-learning-for-taggging-graphic-designs/Docs/SETUP.md

         upload

-    - Upload the files train.ipynb tune.ipynb and deploy.ipynb to the notebook instance.
+    - Upload the following files to the notebook instance:
+      - IC-multi-label/train.ipynb
+      - IC-multi-label/tune.ipynb
+      - IC-multi-label/deploy.ipynb

 **NOTE**: make sure you stop the instance when you aren't using it, or you will be charged for the time it sits idle.

-Now you should be ready to go!
+Good Job!
 Head back to [README.md](README.md) to see whats next.